 • We avoid nagging: We tell the child what we expect just once, follow it by asking if the child remembers what we asked, and then offer to help the child do what was asked.

-• We are consistent: We do things the same way each day so the children know what to expect and learn to trust and feel safe in their environment.
+• We are consistent: We do things the same way each day, so the children know what to expect and learn to trust and feel safe in their environment.

 We also use direct guidance techniques:

-• We use positive statements: We use “walking feet” rather than “don’t run!”
-Or “use your words to tell us you are angry” rather than “don’t hit!”
+• We use positive statements: We use “walking feet” rather than “don’t run!” or “use your words to tell us you are angry” rather than “don’t hit!”

 • We get the child’s attention by being at their level: We crouch down to their level, making eye contact, speaking quietly, and asking the child to repeat the direction.

 • We avoid arguments: By following through with solutions that address the problem, but also offer the child a way to exit gracefully from the problem.
-“You can choose a quiet place to calm down, or I can choose one for you.”
+“You can choose a quiet place to calm down or I can choose one for you.”

 By law, and by program philosophy and policy, the following forms of discipline are forbidden: hitting, spanking, shaking, scolding, shaming, isolating, labeling (bad, naughty, etc.), or any other negative reaction to the child’s behavior.
 All forms of corporal (physical) punishment are strictly forbidden.

 Some negative behavior is best ignored, since its goal is often to get attention.
-This technique can be used for some of the negative behaviors children do, but would not be used with unsafe or hurtful behavior.
+This technique can be used for some of the negative behavior children do, but would not be used with unsafe or hurtful behavior.

 One of the behavior management resources Faith uses is Love and Logic, which includes: